7 Design Principles for a Church Logo

 A well-crafted logo should seamlessly adapt to various mediums where your church is present, from church bulletins to websites.
 Simplicity (see Principle #2) makes this particular step a breeze.
 When a logo is complex and uses many colors, it can fail to adapt well to the places it will be seen the most.

 When choosing your church logo, one very important versatility consideration is scalability.
 If the logo can be identified at a very small size, while keeping its distinctive features, that's a win!
+If you want to get advanced, create a simplified alternate version of the logo that scales more easily for when you have limited space.

 Another consideration is how well the "footprint" of the main mark fits into a square or circle.
 If a logo is very wide or too narrow and tall, it may shrink down to an illegible size on a social media profile circle.
 The goal of the church logo design should be adaptability, in order to not compromise the integrity of your brand.